 There’s a lot to cover, but if you haven’t already, please sign up for email notifications.
 (It’s FREE.
 Unless you choose to subscribe and support what I’m doing.
-It’s $5 per month, and you can cancel at any time.
+It’s $5 per month should you choose that option, and you can cancel at any time.
 Here are three reasons why you should.)

-We’ll start this episode with the decision by OPEC to cut oil production by 2 million barrels per day, then, we’ll move on to the following:
+We’ll start this episode with Ukraine’s attack on the only bridge that connects Crimea to Russia, then, we’ll move on to the following:

 Some news about arctic operations for America.

 News about what a Republican win in November during midterm congressional elections would mean for the military.

 And end with our motivation and wisdom, as always.

 The biggest news of late is the following:

 A fireball consumed two sections of the only bridge linking the occupied Crimean Peninsula to Russia on Saturday, disrupting the most important supply line for Russian troops fighting in southern Ukraine and dealing an embarrassing blow to the Kremlin, which is facing continued losses on the battlefield and mounting criticism at home.

 The blast and fire sent part of the 12-mile Kerch Strait bridge tumbling into the sea and killed at least three people, according to Russian authorities, who said a Ukrainian truck bomb had caused the blast.

 Here’s an older map that shows how the bridge connects Russia to Crimea, but remember it’s not showing the